 At any rate larger events intervene.
 The Great Mutiny breaks out, with various regions of India rising up to try to drive out the British.
-Many Indian troops fight on the British side, often pitting family members against each other.
+Many Indian troops fight on the British side, sometimes pitting long-time friends and allies against each other.

 Because the conflict mixed elements of race, politics AND religion it was marked by outrageously excessive violence against non-combatants.
 Both sides were guilty of some of the most appalling atrocities imaginable.

-From Jhansi to Meerut, from Cawnpore to Lucknow and many other blood-stained locales Flashman strained every fiber of his black-hearted being to survive.
-On the side his larcenous nature led him to engage in some of the plundering.
-Hardcore Flashman fans will recall that his haul of loot from the Great Mutiny paid for his plush Pondicherry Lodge.
+From Jhansi to Meerut, from Cawnpore to Lucknow and many other blood-stained locales Flashman strains every fiber of his black-hearted being to survive.
+On the side his larcenous nature leads him to engage in some of the plundering.
+Hardcore Flashman fans will recall that his haul of loot from the Great Mutiny paid for his plush Gandamack Lodge.

 Eventually Harry’s military superiors want him to covertly return to Rani Lakshmibai’s now-besieged domain.
-She has been fighting on the rebel side since early in the war and Flashman is sent in to try to lure the hard-fighting and savvy Rani out.
+She has been fighting on the rebel side since early in the war and Flashman is sent in to try to lure the hard-fighting, militarily brilliant and savvy Rani out.

 As another indication that our main character really has fallen under Lakshmibai’s spell, Fraser hints that Harry’s desire to see the Rani again makes him see the mission through, despite his usual underhanded ways of evading duty to save his own skin.

-The imperial beauty is delighted to see Flashman again, too.
-Luckily he never has to make a choice between luring her out for surrender OR throwing away his past by joining her.
-Lakshmibai is about to flee the palace so she and her accompanying soldiers take our lovesick – and now captive – protagonist along with them via a secret tunnel, thus bypassing the besieging British forces.
+The imperial beauty is delighted to see Colonel Flashman again, too.
+Luckily he never has to make a choice between luring her out for surrender or ignoring his orders.
+Lakshmibai is about to flee Jhansi Fort so she and her accompanying soldiers take our lovesick – and now captive – protagonist along with them via a secret tunnel, thus bypassing the besieging British forces.

-From there events hurl toward the Battle of Gwalior, at which Lakshmibai met her real-life end.
+From there events hurl toward the multi-day Battle of Gwalior, at which Lakshmibai met her real-life end while leading her troops.
 The final scene between Flashman and the Rani has a poignance that is usually lacking in the lustful rogue’s goodbyes with his leading ladies.

 Once the Rani is slain in battle and her forces overcome, Flashman’s presence at her side leads to him being knocked out by the victorious Brits and mistaken for one of the rebel troops.